 Discover a bit more about some of the trees around the Mile Walk on our new downloadable trail ‘Discover the trees of the Mile Walk’.
 Compiled from research carried out by Dr Andy Gordon, we’ve highlighted ten trees to look out for as you enjoy a stroll around the Pleasure Grounds.

 Download the trail to your device and take a closer look on your next walk.

 Attingham’s Walled Garden is a hive of activity, with seasonal fruit, vegetables and flowers grown throughout the year, and a haven for wildlife, including the Attingham bees.
 Bright splashes of colour can be seen in the Walled Garden and orchard at this time of year, look out for the dahlias in bloom in September and early October.

 During the lockdown (due to the coronavirus epidemic) in spring 2020 only one full time and one part time gardener remained on site to carry out essential tasks, since reopening in June we’ve been able to slowly bring back staff and volunteers in the garden and although it may not look as it usually would at this time of year you can still enjoy a stroll through it.
-There is currently a one-way system in place through the garden, to aid social distancing.
 Find out more about what to expect- and why it’s a garden for all seasons below.